Originally posted on: August 6th, 2017

 Find a project for your kids to do and have them follow the step by step instructions online.
 Pinterest and YouTube are great resources for finding fun project ideas.
 This allows kids to use a screen but to also create something and learn about how different things are made.
-You could also have your kids create their own DIY project and publish it online or email a tutorial to a family member.
+You could also have your kids create their own DIY project and publish it online or create a video to share with friends and family.
+Cooking and baking are great opportunities to incorporate lessons on science and math, too!
+You can develop a meal plan for the week, and incorporate recipes your children can assist with (pancakes, cookies, muffins, or even meatballs, breaded chicken cutlets, etc.).

-Plan an outdoor photo scavenger hunt!
-Make a list of all planets, rocks, bugs etc. that you want your kids to find and ask them to photograph each item they find with a camera, iPod, smartphone or tablet.
-Afterwards you could use the photos to create a photo book together.
-Great for those end of summer camping trips and vacations!
+Plan a photo scavenger hunt!
+Make a list of things for your child to find and ask them to photograph each item with a camera, iPod, smartphone or tablet.
+This could include items in nature, like a bird, or rock, or tree, or things like patterns, grouped items, etc. Afterward, you could use the photos to create a story or make photo slideshow.

 Encourage your kids to dust off those word processing, graphic design and keyboarding skills!
-Create flyers for a rummage sale or lemonade stand and give proceeds to a favorite charity.
-Create cards for missionaries or soldiers.
-Volunteer to help a senior citizen with computer skills.
+Create flyers for a future rummage sale or lemonade stand.
+Research and select a charity as thebeneficiary of funds raised.
+Create cards for missionaries, soldiers, or first responders.
 Create a photo book of summer vacation photos for the family to enjoy.